Side Trips from Toronto Feature

 By Boat: The Maid of the Mist is an oldie but a goody.
 Adrenaline-fueled Whirlpool Jet Boat Tours in Niagara-on-the-Lake plow headfirst into the Class-V Niagara River rapids on an hour-long ride.

 Double Deck Tours.
-Take an authentic, red London double-decker bus with Double Deck Tours.
-Fares include admission to Journey Behind the Falls, Maid of the Mist, and the Whirlpool Aero Car.
-Tickets and departures are at the Maid of the Mist building.
+Take an authentic, red London double-decker bus tour with Double Deck Tours.
+Fares include admission to Journey Behind the Falls, Maid of the Mist, and the Whirlpool Aero Car; the four-hour tour also includes the Floral Clock and Niagara Glen.
+Tickets and departures are next to the Maid of the Mist building.
 ON.
-905/374-7423. www.doubledecktours.com.
-C$68 online.
-Mid-May-mid-Oct. at 11 am; also 10:15 am and 1:15 pm in July and Aug.
+905/374–7423. www.doubledecktours.com.
+C$79.
+Apr–Oct. at 11 am; also 10:15 am and 1:15 pm in July and Aug.

 By Foot: Stroll the Niagara Parkway promenade, stand on the Table Rock Centre terrace, and walk over the Rainbow Bridge.
 The White Water Walk is the closest you'll get to the rapids from land; Journey Behind the Falls is a walk through tunnels behind the falls.

 Cave of the Winds.
 Worth a border crossing, Cave of the Winds takes you 175 feet into the gorge to an observation deck less than 20 feet from thundering Bridal Veil falls.
+You will get drenched; you are provided with a poncho and footwear for a reason.
 Departures from Goat Island, Niagara Falls State Park, Niagara Falls, NY, 14302.
-716/278-1730. www.niagarafallsstatepark.com. $11.
-May-Oct.; tours start at 9 am.
+716/278–1730. www.niagarafallsstatepark.com. $11.
+May–Oct.
+9 am–7:30 pm.

 In One Day